Frozen-Flask/Frozen-Flask/docs/index.rst

 * Remove query strings from URLs to build a file names.
   (Should we add configuration to disable this?)
+* Raise a warning instead of an exception for `MIME type mismatches
+  <#mime-types>`_, and give the option to disable them entirely in the
+  configuration.

 Version 0.7, released on 2011-10-20